-Funds raised through Art of Caring will support The Hickman’s Resident Assistance Fund.
-For 127 years, The Hickman has provided a safe and thriving home for countless seniors in need of care in the West Chester borough.
-The Hickman has a long history of providing financial assistance to residents who have exhausted their financial resources and are no longer able to cover room, board, and additional personal care services.
+The funds raised through the event supported The Hickman’s Resident Assistance Fund.
+For 127 years, The Hickman has provided a safe and thriving home for countless seniors in need of care in the Borough of West Chester.
+The Hickman has a long history of providing financial assistance to residents who have exhausted their financial resources and are no longer able to cover room and board, and additional personal care services.

 The Hickman thanks the 2018 Art of Caring: Passport to Art Committee: Crissy Bowden (Chair), Kathy Adams-House, Denise Antonelli, Martha Boston, Ph.
 D., Pamela Leland, Ph.
 D., Russell Oden, Nancy Pine, Esq., Andrea Taylor, Ph.
 D., Kathryn Turnock, and Tina Witek.

 The Hickman wishes to thank all of our generous 2018 sponsors.
 For more information about other support opportunities, please email email@example.com.

 2018 Art of Caring: Passport to Art Sponsors

 Robert & Mary Kolimaga